grol-io/grol/README.md

     	history file to use (default "~/.grol_history") -max-history size
-    	max history size, use 0 to disable. (default 99) -no-load-save
+    	max history size, use 0 to disable. (default 99) -no-auto
+    	don't auto load/save the state to ./.gr -no-load-save
     	disable load/save of history
   -parse